There are over 20 miles of cleared pathways to enjoy this winter!

 If you clear it, they will come!
 Winter trail counts have increased 20% year by year for the past 4 years – thanks to consistent snow removal efforts on the trails.
 That means more of us can get to work and play all year long.
 Below is a list of trails that are cleared when snowfall is 2″ or greater.
 When tied together with cleared sidewalks and great bus routes, we’re beginning to see how an active transportation network can feel and function year-round, helping keep all of us healthy and connected.
 Snow clearing is a collaborative effort between the City of Traverse City, Acme Township, East Bay Township, Garfield Township, Grand Traverse County, Sutton’s Bay, TART Trails, volunteers and donated services by Johnson Outdoors.
 It is teamwork at its best!

 Partners provide year-round access on the following trails:

-- Leelanau Trail in Suttons Bay from Dumas Rd. south to 4th St. Trailhead and from DeYoung Natural Area to Carter Road
+- Leelanau Trail from Dumas Rd. south to the 4th St. Trailhead in Suttons Bay and from DeYoung Natural Area south to Carter Road in Traverse City

 - TART Trail from Carter Rd east to Bunker Hill Rd

-- Three Mile Trail from TART Trail south to Traverse City High School
+- Three Mile Trail from the TART south to Traverse City High School

 - Mall Trail